Nk-Kyle/CupangFarmer/README.md

 ## Usage
 You need to compile it first with GNU Prolog.
-Type <i>['CupangFarmer.pl']</i>
+Type <i>['CupangFarmer.pl']</i> or run CupangFarmer.pl file

 ## Project Status
-Project is: _in progress_
+Project is: _completed_

 ## Room for Improvement
-Haven't finished yet

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2
+- Save and Load Game
+- More weather customization

 ## Acknowledgements
 Many thanks to:
 - Lecturers and Assistants of IF2121 Computational Logic ITB Course 2021/2022
 - Sources based on Lecture notes and GNU Prolog Manual [@Manual](http://www.gprolog.org/manual/gprolog.html)
-- Many thanks to...

 ## Contact